psf/black/docs/usage_and_configuration/the_basics.md

 #### `--color` / `--no-color`

-Show (or do not show) colored diiff.
+Show (or do not show) colored diff.
 Only applies when `--diff` is given.

 #### `--fast` / `--safe`